Oil tankers in the front line of Libya's two-government struggle

 “This is expected to mean tanker owners will be even less keen on risking their tankers.
 Being targeted by air or sea is a real commercial and safety risk now.”

-Libya’s recognised government, which has been driven out of the capital, is locked in escalating conflict with Libya Dawn, which has declared its own government.
+Libya’s recognized government, which has been driven out of the capital, is locked in escalating conflict with Libya Dawn, which has declared its own government.

 In recent weeks, forces loyal to Prime Minister Abdullah al-Thinni have used warplanes to attack ships bringing fuel to their rivals and Western powers worry Libya is lurching closer to civil war.